ssfsx17/sky-islands/core.md

 - **Abiotic** - You do not need water, food, or sleep.
 You only need maintenance and recharging, both of which can be done while you are awake.
 - **Acid Blood** - Whenever you take more than 1 damage, you cause 1/4th of the damage to all enemies within 5 feet, for a minimum of 1 damage dealt.
 You can also use your blood to melt through solid objects given enough time and enough blood to spare.
+  - *Mapless* - The damage is dealt to three enemies in the front row.
 - **Amorphous** - Your natural form is a something like gelatin, ooze, slime, or good-quality chilled broth.
 You can use this form to slide down slopes, down drains, into pipes, etc. However, this causes all of your combat gear to fall off, and you also cannot perform combat actions in that form.
 - **Antigrav** - You always have Hover I. This improves to Hover II at Power Level 20, Hover III at Power Level 40, and Hover IV at Power Level 60.
 - **Aquatic** - You always have Swimming I. This improves to Swimming II at Power Level 20, Swimming III at Power Level 40, and Swimming IV at Power Level 60.
 You can also hold your breath for long periods of time underwater.
-- **Bouncy Body** - Your Grapple actions move enemies by 10 feet rather than 5 feet.
+- **Bouncy Body** - Your Grapple actions move enemies by 5 additional feet.
+  - *Mapless* - Your Grapple actions remove 1 additional Maneuver from enemies.
 - **Claws / Fangs / Horns / Spikes** - You always have Ironfist I. This improves to Ironfist II at Power Level 20, Ironfist III at Power Level 40, and Ironfist IV at Power Level 60.
 - **Cold Blooded** - Health loss during the status phase is halved.
 - **Constrictor** - Your accuracy for grapples is increased by an amount equal to half your Power Level.
 - **Echolocation** - Your Physical Accuracy is not affected by status conditions.
 - **Elemental Breath: Specific Element** - You must choose one element for this physical feature.
 That element is locked-in for life.
 You can spend 2 action points to do the Elemental Breath technique without an energy cost.
 - **Energy Being** - Your Charge actions restore double Energy to yourself.
-Half of all Health damage is additionally dealt to your Energy.
+Half of all Health damage that you take is additionally dealt to your Energy.
 - **External Digestion** - Your Grapple actions do double damage.
 - **Fur / Scales / Thick Hide** - You have a natural body covering that insulates you from some types of environmental conditions.
 You gain two extra chances for Dramatic Chances that involve spending long periods of time in hot or cold environments.
 - **Gills** - You are able to breathe while submerged.
 - **Heavy Body** - Grapple actions against you do not move you.
 - **Hermaphrodite** - You can morph your sexual characteristics by concentrating on them for several minutes in a safe area.
 - **Imperial Body Shape** - If you wrap yourself in heavy clothing, then you look like an Imperial from a distance, thus avoiding immediate attack if you are travelling by yourself.
+- **Integrated Weapons** - You gain 2 extra skill points every Power Level, as well as at character creation, which can be spent on skills in the Weapon Training group.
+You must still follow the limit of skill ratings being capped by your Power Level.
+Furthermore, it only costs 1 AP to change what is in your hands rather than 2 AP.
 - **Long Lived** - You are able to stay young for thousands of years.
 You gain 5 extra skill points every Power Level, as well as at character creation, for skills in the Artistic, Physicality, Science and Tradeskills groups.
 You must still follow the limit of skill ratings being capped by your Power Level.
 - **Multi Armed** - You are able to use a two-handed weapon and one shield, at the same time.
 - **Multi Colored** - You gain 2 extra skill points every Power Level, as well as at character creation, which can be spent on skills in the Magical Elements group.
 You must still follow the limit of skill ratings being capped by your Power Level.
 - **Multi Mind** - You have more than one complete mind existing within you at once.
 Each mind has its own complete set of skills and stats.
 You must spend 4 APs to change your active mind in the middle of battle, and this could potentially leave you holding the wrong equipment for a bit longer than that.
 This also results in losing all of your current Energy.
 In the middle of dramatic situations, you cannot change your active mind except in response to specific conditions that trigger different minds.
 - **Necropower** - When you do a killing attack or technique, you get one free Charge action.
 - **Phasing** - You always have Teleport I. This improves to Teleport II at Power Level 20, Teleport III at Power Level 40, and Teleport IV at Power Level 60.
+- **Photosynthetic** - When you take Light or Water damage, you can consider it to be Wood damage instead.
 - **Power-Jumping** - You always have Jump I. This improves to Jump II at Power Level 20, Jump III at Power Level 40, and Jump IV at Power Level 60.
 - **Quadruped** - You always have Swiftfoot I. This improves to Swiftfoot II at Power Level 20, Swiftfoot III at Power Level 40, and Swiftfoot IV at Power Level 60.
 - **Regeneration** - You heal 1 Health in each Status Phase.
 You always fully-heal outside of combat.